Those new to vinyl tend to make one big mistake when choosing a record player.

 If you value your record collection, you should not bother with a turntable under 100 dollars.
 And definitely not one of those portable suitcase models.
+They are the worst possible turntables you can get.
 Not only do they sound bad, they may also damage your records.

 If you are in this to save money, you can simply listen to free mp3s on your phone earbuds.
 You can download low-resolution sound files from almost every platform and listen on cheap earbuds all day long.